-The idea that drove the creation of Sulitest is that, in order to address the social, economical and environmental challenges the world is currently facing, and in order to reach the sustainable development goals, all current and future decision makers urgently need to improve their “Sustainable Literacy“.
+In order to address the social, economical and environmental challenges the world is currently facing, and to reach the sustainable development goals, all current and future decision makers urgently need to improve their “Sustainable Literacy“.

 Hence, there is a vital need to develop tools to help organizations raise awareness, assess and improve global knowledge on Sustainable Development and Corporate Social Responsibility among their students, employees, stakeholders, and decision makers.
 The vision of the organization is to develop Sustainability Literacy worldwide and empower engaged and committed global citizen to make informed and responsible decisions, and collectively build a sustainable future.